OpenZeppelin/starter-kit/README.md

 # ZepKit
-A truffle box containing React, ZeppelinOS, OpenZeppelin, Truffle and Infura.
+A ZeppelinOS kit containing React, ZeppelinOS, OpenZeppelin, Truffle and Infura.

-This box comes with everything you need to start using upgradeable Smart contracts inside your applications.
+This kit comes with everything you need to start using upgradeable Smart contracts inside your applications.
 It also includes all the configuration required to deploy to different networks.